renpy/renpy/sphinx/source/preferences.rst

     a click will end auto-forward mode.
 The equivalent of the "auto-forward after click" preference.

+.. var:: preferences.afm_enable = False

+    If True, auto-forward move is enabled, otherwise False.
+The equivalent of the "auto-forward" preference.

 .. var:: preferences.afm_time = 15

     The amount of time to wait for auto-forward mode.
 Bigger numbers are